 - Loss of wages and future loss of wages

 - Loss of consortium

 This is not a complete list.
 There could be several other damages that may be awarded when analyzing the facts of your case.
-It is vital to speak with a Clearwater boat accident lawyer to determine the damages that you could receive in your personal injury case.
+It is vital to speak with a Clearwater boat accident lawyer to determine the damages you could receive in your personal injury case.
 Let our firm fight for you.